 I decided to make some reusable cotton pads that I could just put in the wash when they’ve been used.
 Read on to find out how I did it!

 To make your reusable cotton wool pads You will need a UK size 4 crochet hook (if you’re outside of the UK then please note UK crochet hook sizes are different to international sizes – UK size 4 corresponds with a 6.00mm hook or a 10/J hook) and some cotton yarn of your choice.

 Ch4, then join with a sl st to the first stitch.

-Row 2: Ch 1, 2 puff st into first gap, then 2 puff st into each gap all the way round.
-Note that you don’t chain between the stitches like you did on the first row.
+Row 2: Ch 1, 2 puff st into the first gap, then 2 puff st into each gap all the way around.
+Note that you don’t chain between the stitches as you did on the first row.
 Once you have 16 puff st, join with a sl st to the first puff stitch.
 16 puff st.